-Onion Skins, Leeks, insides of squashes with seeds, bottom stems of herbs, garlic peelings, stems of washed mushrooms, any sad vegetables from refrigerator, etc!
+Gather approximately 1 gallon of vegetable peelings (this can include: onion skins, leeks, insides of squashes with seeds, bottom stems of herbs, garlic peelings, stems of washed mushrooms, any sad vegetables from refrigerator, etc!)

 2 tablespoons Apple Cider Vinegar with Mother*